ahmadmdabit/ai-native-developer/chapters/01-introduction.md

 While AI offers immense speed, it introduces a new set of risks that this book will help you navigate.
 It is critical to understand that **AI is not a free lunch**:

 1.  **Loss of Muscle Memory:** As AI writes more boilerplate, developers risk losing the deep understanding of how their systems work "under the hood."
+If you stop writing SQL queries, you may eventually forget how to optimize them.
 2.  **The Review Burden:** The bottleneck shifts from *writing* code to *reviewing* code.
-It is often harder to debug AI-generated code than to write it yourself.
+It is often harder to debug AI-generated code than to write it yourself, leading to "Review Fatigue."
 3.  **Illusion of Competence:** AI can confidently generate incorrect or insecure code.
 Without a disciplined validation framework, teams risk shipping bugs faster than ever before.

-Becoming an AI-native developer means accepting these trade-offs and building systems to mitigate them.
+Becoming an AI-native developer means accepting these trade-offs and building systems (like automated validation pipelines) to mitigate them.

 ### A New Playbook for a New Era